What Does Sun Damaged Skin Look Like?

 Sun Damage On The Face: Signs & Symptoms To Look Out For

 Unlike typical chronological aging, which is determined by your age and genetics, sun damage occurs when UV light from the sun permanently changes the skin’s structure.
-These symptoms include:
+Symptoms include:

 Rough, Dry Skin Texture